Double-double: NBA

 Quadruple-doubles have only been possible since the 1973–74 season, when the NBA started recording both blocked shots and steals.
-It is often speculated by observers that other all-time greats, namely Oscar Robertson (former all time triple-doubles leader with 181, now Russell Westbrook), Wilt Chamberlain, Bill Russell, and Jerry West could conceivably have had quadruple-doubles.
-West's biography at NBA.com claims that he once recorded an unofficial quadruple-double with 44 points, 12 rebounds, ten assists, and ten blocks.
+It is often speculated by observers that other all-time greats, namely Oscar Robertson (second in all-time triple-doubles with 181, behind Russell Westbrook), Wilt Chamberlain, Bill Russell, and Jerry West could conceivably have had quadruple-doubles.
+West's biography at NBA.com claims that he once recorded an unofficial quadruple-double with 44 points, 12 rebounds, 10 assists, and 10 blocks.
 A biography of Wilt Chamberlain claims that he also recorded an unofficial quadruple-double in Game 1 of the 1967 Eastern Division Finals against the Boston Celtics, when he had 24 points, 32 rebounds, 13 assists, and 12 blocks.

 The four players listed below are the only players who have officially recorded a quadruple-double in an NBA game.
-Except for Thurmond, who retired before the award was established in 1983, all of them have won NBA Defensive Player of the Year at least once.
-Robertson is the only player who was not a center to accomplish the feat, doing so with steals rather than blocks.
+Save Thurmond, who retired before the award was established in 1983, all of them have won NBA Defensive Player of the Year at least once.
+Alvin Robertson is the only player who was not a center to accomplish the feat, doing so with steals rather than blocks.